-Today we are providing our honest review of the Easy Educator E-Collar model 900, the ‘EZ EDUCATOR’ series from E-Collar technologies.
+Today we are providing an EZ 900 Educator E-Collar review for Great Dane owners (or for any dog lover!)
+This is our honest, unsponsored review of the Easy Educator E-Collar model 900, AKA the ‘EZ EDUCATOR’ series from E-Collar technologies.

-We believe in E-Collars because off-leash freedom = a beautiful life for you and your family pet.
+We believe in this training method because off-leash freedom = a beautiful life for you and your family pet.

 (If you need more information on the important difference between a SHOCK (sharp static correction meant to scare/startle) collar and an E-Collar (gentle muscle stimulation meant to work as a communication), read our blog post here).